jrgleason/psql-getting-started/labs/creating_rds_instance.md

 ## Introduction ##

 AWS(Amazon Web Services) are a set of services otherwise known as a IaaS or [PaaS (Platform as a service)](https://en.wikipedia.org/wiki/Platform_as_a_service).
 These are designed to provide infrastructure, without needing a huge IT staff.
 The idea is to come up with common models and provide a hosted scalable solution to fill those models.
 This lab will work to teach you how to take advantage of one of these services called [RDS or Relational Data Service](https://aws.amazon.com/rds/).
-This service provides a SQL database, and even better it provides most major databases flavors.
+This service provides a cloud-based SQL database, and even better it provides most major databases flavors.
 Even older versions of certain databases to help with compatibility issues.

 ## Create an RDS Instance ##

-1. Ensure you have already set up an AWS account through CSCC
+1. Ensure you have already set up an AWS account through CSCC (see prereqs).
-2. Log into [AWS](https://aws.amazon.com) using the credentials from the previous step
+2. Log into [AWS](https://aws.amazon.com) using the credentials from the previous step.

     ![Start Screen](./resources/start_screen.png "Start Screen")

     1. This is what we call the root account.
-Much like most operating systems you should never use the root account in real life.
-However, even though it is fairly simple to learn, AWS security is only covered in the additional reading.
-For now we will use the root account
+Much like most operating systems you should never use the root account in real life situations.
+However, it is fairly simple to use as a learning tool and AWS security is only covered in the additional reading.
+For now we will use the root account for the AWS server while editing.

-3. Scroll down a bit and select RDS from the services menu
+3. Scroll down the page and select RDS from the services menu.

     ![Select RDS](./resources/Select_RDS_Screen_Small.png "Select RDS")

-4. Select Launch Instance
+4. Select the Launch Instance button.

     ![Launch Instance](./resources/Instance_List_Page_Before.png "Launch Instance")

-5. On the create instance page select RDS
+5. On the create instance page select RDS.

     ![Create Instance](./resources/Create_Instance_Page.png "Create Instance")